TokugawaTakeshi/Yamato-Daiwa-ES-Extensions/CoreLibrary/Package/REALIZE_NOTES.md

   * Reason: wrong name of function has been selected.
   * Migration: Required only if you created the new localization of **InvalidParameterValueError**.
 Will be done by changing the key of dedicated property.
+* The public static getter **DEFAULT_TITLE** has been removed from each pre-made error.
+  * Reason: the default title could be retrieved as `ErrorClass.localization.defaultTitle` now.
+  * Migration: replace `ErrorClass.DEFAULT_TITLE` to `ErrorClass.localization.defaultTitle`.